-With respect to Pillar 1 in particular, it conducts ongoing assessments of risk management and measurement systems in terms of models, processes, information technology infrastructure and their compliance over time with regulatory provisions, company needs and changes in the market of reference by developing adequate methodologies, tools and operating solutions.
+With respect to Pillar 1 risks, validation is a prerequisite for use of the internal systems for regulatory purposes.
+The validation function conducts assessments of risk management and measurement systems in terms of models, processes, information technology infrastructure and their compliance over time with regulatory provisions, company needs and changes in the market of reference.
+The level of involvement of the structure depends on the different types of validation (development/adoption of internal systems, application for adoption/extension of internal systems, application for model change and ongoing validation).

-Both during the initial application phase and on an ongoing basis (at least annually), the results of the Internal Validation Department's activities, documented in accordance with pre-determined standards, are presented to the competent functions, transmitted to the Internal Auditing Head Office Department for its related internal auditing work, as well as to the competent managerial committees and governance bodies for the resolution certifying the compliance of internal systems with regulatory requirements, and forwarded to the Supervisory Authorities.
+Both during the initial application phase and on an ongoing basis (at least annually), the results of the Internal Validation Service's activities are presented to the competent functions, transmitted to the Internal Auditing Department for its related internal auditing work, as well as to the competent Managerial Committees and Governance Bodies for approval of the certification of compliance of internal systems with regulatory requirements, and forwarded to the Supervisory Authorities.

-With respect to Pillar 2 risks, the Internal Validation Department conducts analyses of methodologies, verifying in particular that the measurement or assessment metrics adopted in quantifying significant risks are economically and statistically consistent, the methodologies adopted and estimates produced to measure and assess significant risks are robust and comparing alternative methodologies for measuring and aggregating individual risks.
+With respect to Pillar 2 risks, the Internal Validation Service conducts analyses of methodologies, verifying in particular that the measurement or assessment metrics adopted in quantifying significant risks are economically and statistically consistent, the methodologies adopted and estimates produced to measure and assess significant risks are robust and comparing alternative methodologies for measuring and aggregating individual risks.
 The analyses are conducted both in advance, when adopting/modifying the internal systems used for Pillar 2 purposes, and ex post as part of the prudential control process.
-The latter are summarised in the ICAAP report while, for substantial or significant modifications of internal systems, the Internal Validation Department produces a report to be submitted to the competent Management Committees and the governance bodies.
+The latter are summarised in the ICAAP report while, for substantial or significant modifications of internal systems, the Internal Validation Service produces a report to be submitted to the competent Managerial Committees and the Governance Bodies3.

-The Internal Validation Department also manages the validation process at the Group level, interacting with Supervisory Authorities, the Corporate Bodies of reference and the units responsible for the level III controls provided for in regulations.
-The Internal Validation Department adopts a decentralised approach for companies with local validation functions (certain international companies), coordinating and supervising the activities of such companies, and a centralised approach for the others.
-The
+The function also manages the internal validation process at the Group level, interacting with the Supervisory Authorities, the Corporate Bodies of reference and the functions responsible for the level III controls provided for in regulations.
+The Internal Validation Service adopts a decentralised approach for companies with local validation functions4 (certain international companies), coordinating and supervising the activities of such companies, and a centralised approach for the others.
+The adopted methodologies were developed in implementation of the principles that inspire the Supervisory Provisions for banks, UE directives and regulations, general orientations of international committees and best practices in the area and take the form of documentary, empirical and operating practice analyses.